Maple Orange Sweet Potato Casserole

 - If you make the casserole in advance, place at room temperature for about 1 hour prior to baking in order to reduce baking time (a cold casserole will take longer than 45 minutes to bake).

-- This recipe is quite indulgent so I normally get at least 10 servings from one casserole.
+- This recipe is quite indulgent so I normally get 8-10 servings from one casserole.

 - Store leftover casserole in the refrigerator for up to 3 days.